ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 ![Figure 2 - vSRX and vCenter Server integration](../../images/vcsvsrx-vsrx-with-vcs-architecture.svg){: caption="Figure 2. vSRX and vCenter Server integration" caption-side="bottom"}

-The tight integration of the vSRX HA Chassis Cluster into an IBM Cloud vCenter Server instance extends the basic VCS architecture in a few key areas.
+The tight integration of the vSRX HA Chassis Cluster into an IBM Cloud vCenter Server instance extends the basic vCenter Server architecture in a few key areas.

 ### vCenter Server cluster design
 {: #vcsvsrx-planning-vcs-design}

 When a standard vCenter Server instance is deployed to a customer account it is typically a single hyper-converged cluster in which compute, management and edge functions are delivered by a single three ESXi host (NFS shared storage) or four node (VSAN shared storage) cluster configuration.

-The addition of the vSRX offering on ESXi impacts the basic VCS design by moving the edge services out of the hyper-converged cluster onto a dedicated two ESXi host cluster.
-The edge cluster is managed by the existing vCenter Server deployed with the initial vCenter Server instance.
+The addition of the vSRX offering on ESXi impacts the basic vCenter Server design by moving the edge services out of the hyper-converged cluster onto a dedicated two ESXi host cluster.
+The edge services cluster is managed by the existing vCenter Server deployed with the initial vCenter Server instance.

 #### Host sizing
 {: #vcsvsrx-planning-host-sizing}